Geologist, Photographer, and Guide

 Jim’s attention to detail is exemplified during his decadent picnic lunch presentation.
 Most guests feel compelled to take pictures of the place settings before being seated for their delicious feast.

-Jim’s southern accent, charm and enthusiasm for his second career as a Jackson Hole tour guide instantly make his guests feel comfortable.
+Jim’s southern accent, charm and enthusiasm as a Yellowstone and Jackson Hole tour guide instantly make his guests feel comfortable.
 It’s no wonder they conclude their safari feeling that have made a new friend!